Language is the main medium of human communication whether used in spoken or written form.

 Devote to your work.

-• Identifying your high and low times of the day.
+Devote to your education. - Identifying your high and low times of the day.
 Everyone has a time when he/she feels more or less energetic.
 Try to do the most demanding tasks when you have the greatest energy as you will do them more quickly, thereby releasing more time to spend on other things